leanprover/leanprover.github.io/download/wininst.md

 ## Starting Lean Emacs mode

 After `emacs` and `python` have been added to your `%PATH%`.
-You can start the lean emacs mode by executing the `bin\leanemacs.bat`.
+You can start the Lean emacs mode by executing the `bin\leanemacs.bat`.

 Advanced users can configure their `.emacs` initialization file using these [instructions](https://github.com/leanprover/lean/blob/master/src/emacs/README.md).